Lemon Law Claims: Chevy Spark & Chevy Cruze

 - 2015-2017 Chevrolet Tahoe, Chevrolet Suburban, Chevrolet Silverado HD, GMC Yukon, GMC Yukon XL, GMC Sierra HD, Cadillac Escalade and Cadillac Escalade ESV

-Last year GM recalled about 700,000 Chevy and GMC trucks, and that’s on the heels of the 800,000 trucks that were recalled for faulty power steering.
+In 2017, GM recalled about 700,000 Chevy and GMC trucks, and that’s on the heels of the 800,000 trucks that were recalled for faulty power steering.

-Considering GM recalled almost 27 million cars and trucks in the U.S. just in 2014 (and hundreds of thousands since then), it’s not a stretch to say that GM repair shops are overwhelmed with recall repairs — in addition to their normal day-to-day service calls.
+It’s not a stretch to say that GM repair shops are overwhelmed with recall repairs — in addition to their normal day-to-day service calls.
 If a repair shop ends up trying to do a quick fix of the problem and uses the same faulty parts, vehicle owners will end up making yet another trip to the repair shop.

 The Song-Beverly Consumer Warranty Act (the “Lemon Law”), California Civil Code Section §1793.2(d)(2) states that: